|Thr 97-373||Mick Alderson|

 3. On the Fredric March stage, given a sample light plot, hang and cable a temporary electric batten.
 Set instruments properly, and calculate counterweight required.
 (5 points)

 4. Create a simple light plan on paper or CAD of a single area to present a mood or atmosphere effect, then set and save in color a visualization of the lighting layout using Virtual Lighting Studio (http://www.zvork.fr/vls/) or Virtual Light Lab program.
 (5 points)

 7. Prepare a light plot for a short play.
 The plot should include:

 The scene will be selected by the instructor, the Theatre will be the Fredric March Theatre, and a set design will be provided.
 Use of CAD to draft the plot is expected but not required.
 (25 points)

-7. Dub three different sound effects from CD (music AND sound effects library CDs) to a CD-R to create a three cue sequence.
+8. Dub three different sound effects from CD (music AND sound effects library CDs) to an Audio CD-R to create a three cue sequence.
 Prepare a sound cue sheet.
 (5 points)

 |top of page||This page maintained by: Mick Alderson